Jury: Musk didn't deceive investors with 2018 Tesla tweets

 SAN FRANCISO (AP) — A jury on Friday decided Elon Musk didn’t deceive investors with his 2018 tweets about electric automaker Tesla in a proposed deal that quickly unraveled and raised questions about whether the billionaire had misled investors.

-The verdict by the nine jurors was reached after less that two hours of deliberation following a three-week trial.
+The nine-member jury reached its verdict after less that two hours of deliberation following a three-week trial.
 It represents a major vindication for Musk, who spent about eight hours on the witness stand defending his motives for the August 2018 tweets at the center of the trial.

-Musk, 51, wasn't on hand for the brief reading of the verdict, after making a surprise appearance earlier Friday for closing arguments that drew starkly different portraits of him.
+Musk, 51, wasn't on hand for the brief reading of the verdict but he made a surprise appearance earlier Friday for closing arguments that drew starkly different portraits of him.

-Alex Spiro, Musk's attorney, declined to comment as he walked out of the courtroom following the verdicts.
+Not long after the verdict came down, Musk took to Twitter — the bully pulpit he now owns — to celebrate.

 The trial pitted Tesla investors represented in a class-action lawsuit against Musk, who is CEO of both the electric automaker and the Twitter service he bought for $44 billion a few months ago.